Gujjubhai the Great

 Gujjubhai The Great (ગુજ્જુભાઈ ધ ગ્રેટ) is a 2015 Gujarati comedy film directed by Ishaan Randeria.
 It is presented by Nakshatra Entertainment and produced by Devendra N. Patel in association with Siddharth Randeria Productions.
 The film is a comedy drama based on the super-hit franchise of Gujjubhai stage-plays.
 The film stars Siddharth Randeria, Jimit Trivedi, Swati Shah, Dipna Patel, Alekh Sangal, Sunil Vishrani, Khatera Hakimi and Dharmesh Vyas.
-The film released on 18 September.
+The film was released on 18 September.